AIBeginner01/claw-tiktok-shop-us/README.md

 TTS FBUFF is a comprehensive toolkit for TikTok Shop operations, offering several key features:

-- Product scraping from TikTok
+- Product scraping from TikTok (Keyworods, trend,...)
-- Shop scraping from TikTok
+- Shop scraping from TikTok (All product of shop)
 - Bulk product uploading with customizable templates
 - Preventing detection from anomalies when using other tools
 - Tools for design support, trademark checking for listings, and InstantProxies verification